gsalaman/astro_notes/carbonstar.md

 Soooo....lets just try replacing the 2x with the 4x!!!
 Okay, not quite parafocal here, but still in range!!!
 Focus setting is about 32mm rather than 12.

+# Collimation Notes
+## Standard:
+Step 1:  make sure focuser is aligned.
+Use laser, should hit center of secondary mirror mark.
+See https://www.youtube.com/watch?v=2EC5N5bfB9A
+Note:  may need collimation ring for focuser!
+Also, check different focuser posions.  really want it at standard position.

+Step 2:  concentric rings, adjust secondary.
+Can do spot with cheshire.

+Step 3:  measure rings on wall.
+Use ruler.
+Adjust primary with that.

+Okay, so main problem here:  can't get a concentric ring attachment!
+Would barlow work?